GrosserB/omnichannel-strategy-analysis/README.md

 Benjamin Grosse-Rueschkamp ([LinkedIn](https://www.linkedin.com/in/benjamingrosserueschkamp), [Github](https://github.com/GrosserB)) <br>

 **Note**: <br>
-The data used for this project is confidential, hence any information shown here that could identify the firm (e.g. showroom location or absolute numbers) are fictionalized.
+The data used for this project is confidential, hence any information shown here that could identify the firm (e.g. showroom location, opening dates, or absolute numbers) are fictionalized.
 This project is still work-in-progress. <br>
 <br/>